Razorfang/Stack_C89/README.txt

-A stack implementation in C89 that uses macros
+A stack implementation in C89 that uses macros.

+This was done as an experiment.
+I wanted to see how you could implement a data structure with just macros.